 YLAT Training & Skill Building

-Throughout each YLAT year, young people are offered the opportunity to attend a variety of trainings to deepen their skills and increase their knowledge in the areas of public speaking, sharing their story, and advocacy.
-YLAT works closely with OCFS’s Transition Worker’s to identify the training and skill building topics to focus on each year.
+Throughout each YLAT year, young people are offered the opportunity to attend a variety of training to deepen their skills and increase their knowledge in the areas of public speaking, sharing their stories, and advocacy.
+YLAT works closely with OCFS’s Transition Worker’s to identify the training and skill-building topics to focus on each year.

 What is it?